tomjwells/coti-node-monitoring/README.md

 docker-compose --version
 ```

-## DNS Settings (Docker users only)
+## DNS Settings (Docker installated nodes only)

-For Docker users, the monitoring system is set up to be accessed from the url `https://monitoring.<your-node-url>`.
+For users whose nodes are installed with Docker, the monitoring system is set up to be accessed from the url `https://monitoring.<your-node-url>`.
 If you have not set up a subdomain record with your DNS provider, it is likely you will need to do this to make that url accessible.

 To do this, you can either add a wildcard subdomain (`*`), or the specific subdomain you intend to set up (`monitoring.`).
 In my case I went with a wildcard subdomain, and my working DNS configuration looks like